 Day one didn’t go as well for Susan.
 She took a few losses early and ended up dropping from the event after her fourth loss.
 In the Magic community, we usually call it being “dead” when you’ve taken too many losses to qualify for the next day or when you’re out of contention for prizes.

 But although she was “dead” in the tournament, her weekend was far from over.
 Susan and I only get to hang out when we attend the same tournament, and we get to hang out with Nicole even less often since she doesn’t really play competitively, so we were prepared to make this weekend count.
 We stopped by a local Kroger for ice cream, stout beer, and lunch supplies, and went back to the hotel to engage in Operation: Slumber Party.
+We obviously made sure that we had all packed our onesies, because slumber parties won’t be complete without them!
 We made some changes to Susan’s deck for the smaller tournament she was attending the next day and made glorious ice cream-brownie concoctions in the plastic hotel cups.
 We all agreed: sharing a hotel with boys was nowhere near as fun.
 There’s always a moment of joy when you see another woman at a tournament, especially if she’s doing well.
 You share a smile and cheer each other on and often become instant friends even if you’ve never seen each other before.
 But there’s even more joy in being able to share your whole weekend with girl friends.

 “I wish we could do this every time,” Susan told us.